CSpanias/cspanias.github.io/_posts/2023-10-22-RootMe Write Up.md

 1. `gobuster` **Executes Gobuster**.
 2. `dir` Specifies that we want to perform **directory brute-forcing**.
 3. `-w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt` **Specifies the wordlist** file that Gobuster should use for its brute-force attack.
 The `directory-list-2.3-medium.txt` file is a commonly used wordlist for web directory and file enumeration.
-4. `-u MACHINE_IP` Defines the target URL or IP address on which you want to perform the directory/file brute-forcing.
+4. `-u MACHINE_IP` Defines the target URL or IP address on which we want to perform the directory/file brute-forcing.

 ![Gobuster scan results](gobuster-scan.png)

-And with that, we are ready to move on onto Task 3!
+The scan results reveals the `/panel` directory, and with that, we are ready to move on onto Task 3!

 ### 3.2 Getting a Shell

-If we visit the subdirectory `/panel` that we just found via our browser, we see that it is in fact an upload page:
+If we visit the subdirectory `/panel` via our browser, we see that it is an upload page:

 ![Panel subdirectory](panel-dir.png)